 As one could have easily predicted, Shaun expected the player and Kellogg to cross paths.
 He claims it was his way of granting both himself and the player some revenge.
 But what about the fact that Kellogg is one of the most dangerous mercenaries in the wasteland?
 That could have easily resulted in the protagonist’s death (thus his father’s death).
 Shaun was banking on his father having plot armor?
 And you can’t call Shaun out on this.
 Typical AAA video game/movie/TV writing right here, and a disturbing lack of dialogue options.

-But Fallout 4?
-We have three factions in opposition to each other and a strong dilemma.
+Now, Fallout 4 poses the player a dilemma.
+We have three factions in opposition to each other.
 The factions are the Railroad, who rescues escaped Synths and strikes against the Institute because of all of the horror stories about them.
 They are also opposed to the Brotherhood of Steel, who wants to destroy all Synths.
-But they all have a goal that’s not that hard to get behind.
-The Railroad wants to free Synths, seeing them as humans essentially, a subject covered in the Mass Effect trilogy (mostly the third game), as well as in movies like Blade Runner and novels like Do Androids Dream of Electric Sheep?
 The Brotherhood of Steel wants to control all technology, in their eyes keeping it in responsible hands, so that events like the nuclear apocalypse don’t happen again.
 The Institute wants to elevate humanity through technology, but see Synths as nothing more than tools to aid them in the process.
-The Institute has some of the most advanced technology in Fallout lore, and the Brotherhood of Steel is perhaps the most formidable force in the wasteland and also technologically advanced in their own right.
-A difficult decision for most players.
-In fact, these factions are also opposed to the Minutemen, a group that tries to help anyone in need.
+These factions are also opposed to the Minutemen, a group that tries to help anyone in need.

 To sum it up, there are too many serious writing flaws in every aspect of Fallout 4; world building, main story and plot, characters, and dialogue.
 World building is the primary focus of the game’s writing, and not much went into it.
-Compared to the real Fallout games—the first two and New Vegas, Fallout 4 is child play or perhaps even a bad joke.
+Compared to the real Fallout games — the first two and New Vegas, Fallout 4 is child’s play, and it’s insulting.
+Not only does it totally change the Brotherhood of Steel, making them the opposite of what they originally were, it also makes Jet a pre-war drug even though Fallout 2 establishes that it was created around the time that game took place by the infamous character Myron, who is 1000x more character than Bethesda is capable of creating.

 There are also “Glowing” enemies.
 While Fallout 3 had “Glowing Ones” which were special Ghouls, in Fallout 4 you can find a Glowing version of nearly every mutant.